 Hippos are a common sight in the rivers, swamps, and lakes of southern and eastern Africa.
 Usually found in groups of up to 100 individuals, hippos spend the majority of their life in water, only leaving their aquatic homes to graze on the riverbanks at dusk.
 They have several fascinating adaptations, including webbed feet, large canine tusks and the ability to secrete a kind of natural sunscreen.
 Male hippos are territorial, and like buffalo can be exceptionally aggressive when provoked.
 Similarly, take particular care never to get between a hippo mother and her calf.

 After the saltwater crocodile, Nile crocodiles are the world's largest living reptile, with the biggest on record exceeding 20 feet/ 6 meters.
 They are found throughout sub-Saharan Africa in a range of aquatic habitats including lakes, rivers and deltas.
 Crocodiles are well camouflaged when in the water, and are most often spotted sunning themselves on the riverbank.
 They have been around for millions of years, and with heavily armored skin and exceptionally strong jaws, they certainly look prehistoric.
 Nile crocodiles are perfect predators, employing ambush tactics to take their prey unawares.

 There are three species of zebra in Africa; the plains zebra most commonly seen throughout eastern and southern Africa, and the rarer mountain and Grévy's zebras.
 Although they may look like domestic horses, zebras are almost impossible to tame; while their distinctive stripe patterns are as unique to each individual as a human's fingerprints.
 Zebras live on grass, and in some areas, form great migratory herds in order to seek out the best grazing grounds.
-During their migration, they often form a mutually beneficial relationship with another African species, the wildebeest.
+During the migration, they often form a mutually beneficial relationship with another African species, the wildebeest.